Recommended Therapies: 2) ACT and Other Therapies

 In 1942, Dr Viktor Frankl (1905-1997) and his family were taken to a Nazi concentration camp.
 He was the only family member to survive the Holocaust (Shoah).
 In 1945, he returned to Vienna and published a book on his theories based on his observations during his time in the concentration camps.
 Before his death, his book, “Man’s Search for Meaning”, had been published in 24 languages.

 Dr Frankl believed that humans are motivated by a “will to meaning”, which equates to a desire to find meaning in life.
 He argued that life can have “meaning” even in the most miserable circumstances and that the motivation for living comes from recognising that meaning.
 Taking it a step further, Dr Frankl wrote: “Everything can be taken from a man but one thing: the last of the human freedoms (freedom of will), to choose one’s attitude in any given set of circumstances.”
-This opinion was based on his suffering experiences and his attitude toward finding meaning through suffering.
+This opinion was based on his experiences of suffering and on his attitude toward finding meaning in them.
 In this way, he believed that when we can no longer change a situation, we are forced to change ourselves.

 Healing Through Meaning